Goal of Comps

 The examination is to be completed in the first or second year of the Doctoral program.
 It should be possible to complete the exam (including any preparatory study) in one semester.
 Students will register for the comprehensive exam course code (PSY 9999) in the semester that they will complete the examination.

 GradingGrading is pass/fail, and is based on the quality of the final essay(s) and subsequent oral defense.
 In the case of an examination with multiple written and/or oral components, the student must pass all components to have passed the exam.
 In the case of a failing grade on one or more component, the student is given one opportunity to repeat those that were deemed insufficient.
-The final result (pass/fail) is adjudicated by the advisory committee and communicated to the graduate administrator.
+The final result (pass/fail) is adjudicated by the advisory committee and documented on page two of the Comprehensive Examination Committee and Report Form, that is then submitted to the graduate administrator.